-- 10.1 This chapter describes the engineering services required within a main renal unit.
+- 10.1 This page describes the engineering services required within a main renal unit are described below.
 The unit will normally be within or adjacent to a main hospital complex, and will need to be provided with primary services from the hospital's distribution network including heating, cooling, emergency power etc which are outside the scope of this Health Building Note. - 10.2 A main renal unit will include facilities for more acute cases than could otherwise be attempted at a satellite dialysis unit.
-A proportion of patients will be high-dependency or infectious cases requiring enhanced electrical and ventilation systems for treatment areas and isolation rooms. - 10.3 It is not the intent of this section to be too prescriptive in respect of design solutions, and other primary guidance should be sought, including relevant Health Building Notes, Health Technical Memoranda and NHS Model Engineering Specifications. - 10.4 The Health Technical Memorandum series is supported by the overarching publication Health Technical Memorandum 00 - 'Policies and principles: best practice guidance for healthcare engineering', which covers the following issues: - a. overview of engineering services guidance; - b. statutory and legislative requirements; - c. professional support; - d. operational policy; - e. training and workforce development; - f. emergency procedures and contingency planning; - g. training, information and communications; - h. maintenance; - k. engineering services.
+A proportion of patients will be high-dependency or infectious cases requiring enhanced electrical and ventilation systems for treatment areas and isolation rooms.